Zaid-Ajaj/Fable.Remoting/documentation/src/giraffe.md

 ```
 paket add Fable.Remoting.Giraffe --project path/to/Server.fsproj
 ```
-## Expose the API as a HttpHanlder:
+## Expose the API as a HttpHandler:
 ```fs
 // Program.fs